Stay Fit and Healthy and

 Live Life to its Fullest.

-At RWC, four out of five residents take part in one or more of our fitness activities.
+At RWC, four out of five residents take part in one or more of our fitness activities at our state-of-the-art Life Enrichment Center.
+Take a virtual tour now!
 And we want to help you live life to its fullest.

 Living Well at RWC features a personalized approach to total wellness.
 Our health and fitness professionals meet one-on-one with all new residents to design an individual wellness program that will help them create and sustain a healthy lifestyle.